5 financial mistakes to avoid in retirement

 1. Overspending

 Retirement often comes with the joys of more free time and flexibility — which may make it easier to overspend.
-And in the early retirement years, especially, your expenses can add up as you adjust to a new lifestyle, such as more events with grandkids, a home renovation, high-ticket hobbies or travel.
-It's crucial to understand what not to do in retirement and maintain a balanced financial approach to help ensure your long-term financial security.
+And in the early retirement years, especially, your expenses can add up as you adjust to a new lifestyle, such as more events with grandchildren, a home renovation, big-ticket hobbies or travel

 3. Underestimating medical expenses

 Medicare is a valuable program for many retirees, but it wasn’t designed to cover health care expenses in full.
-In some cases, premiums and copays for covered services may become significant.
-Medicare also does not cover the following:
+In some cases, premiums, deductibles and copayments for covered services may become significant.
+Further, Medicare does not cover the cost of care for dental, vision and hearing conditions, or long-term care.
+Overall, underestimating these expenses may mean you’ll have less to spend on discretionary pursuits and other lifestyle interests.

 5. Retiring too soon